suhailult777/my-cursor-cli/README.md

      ```
    - Get your Gemini API key from [Google AI Studio](https://ai.google.dev/)
    - Replace `your_gemini_api_key_here` in `.env` with your actual API key

+   **Note:** If you don't set up the `.env` file, the CLI will prompt you to enter your Gemini API key manually when you select the Gemini option.

 3. **(Optional) Adjust adaptive Ollama timeouts:**